alenayyy/fend-project-arcade-game/README.md

 * To pause the game, click the pause button
 * When the number of lives is 0, the game is over.

-The game is written in JavaScript and uses Bootstrap and a third party library - SweetAlert - to create a modal and display a message at the end of the game.
+The game is written in JavaScript and uses Bootstrap and a third party library - SweetAlert - to create a modal and display a message at the end of the game.Game sounds from Freesounds.org.

 ## Contributing
 Game engine and resources including the canvas provided by Udacity.